-Using Data to Find the Right Approach in Winder, GA
+Using Data to Find the Right Approach in Winder, Georgia

-Using Data to Find the Right Approach in Winder, GA
+Using Data to Find the Right Approach in Winder, Georgia

 Kennedy Elementary School - Winder, Georgia

 In 2014, Kennedy Elementary School (KES) in Barrow County, Georgia, was facing its fair share of challenges.
 As a Title I focus school, it needed an instructional program that could help prepare students for the Georgia Milestones Assessment System, address the needs of the bottom-performing 25 percent of students, and promote parent involvement in student learning.

 Kennedy Elementary School in Barrow County, Georgia, initially turned to Edmentum's Study Island as a way to engage parents in student learning while addressing the needs of the bottom-performing 25 percent of students.
 Now, thanks to the incredible enthusiasm and effective use of data from both Study Island and Exact Path by teachers at KES, students are not only more comfortable and confident when it comes to taking NWEA MAP assessments, they are also achieving real growth on the Georgia Milestones assessments.

 The first challenge that Principal Ryan Butcher and the faculty at KES addressed was parent involvement.
 The search for the right program eventually led KES to implement Edmentum’s Study Island in grades 3–5 in 2014.
 The standards-based, K–12 practice, and formative assessment program provided practice to support classroom instruction and help students prepare for the Georgia Milestones and featured tools to engage parents.
 Using Study Island, teachers assigned lessons and activities for students to work on at home where parents could provide support and monitor progress.
 Also, teachers utilized Study Island’s parent notifications to keep parents in the loop about missing assignments, low scores, and more.